jaybaeta/icst-2017/README.md

 ### Other images

-+ Saman dance image in conference program by [Jerry Toisa](https://www.flickr.com/photos/toisa/11418766984/)
++ Saman dance image in conference program by [Jerry Toisa](https://www.flickr.com/photos/toisa/11418766984/); [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/)

 ## License